 This was a great phrase I heard recently at a seminar I was filming, delivered by a successful entrepreneur and networking guru.
 Essentially, as choice grows, the digital medium takes over our lives, and always-on becomes the norm, retaining the attention of your audience is key.
 A consumer who is not engaged with your message, service, or the opportunities your product offers, will move on to something else.

-Whilst I was reviewing a client’s YouTube portfolio last week, and pruning out the dead wood, I took some time to look at the stickability of the content, using the Audience Retention graphs in the Analytics section.
-It really is a great tool that I would urge you to use for your own videos.
+Whilst I was reviewing a client's YouTube portfolio last week, and pruning out the dead wood, I took some time to look at the stickability of the content, using the Audience Retention graphs in the Analytics section.
+It really is a great tool that I would urge you to use for the audience engagement on your own videos.

 Some of the results were quite startling.
 When 50% of your audience have stopped watching the video within the first 10 seconds, then you really are in trouble.
 When it is down to 25% retention after 1 minute of a 9 minute video, then a lot of your time has been wasted, and a lot of your Views actually count for nothing, because inevitably the loss of audience is not because they have been convinced to buy, but out of boredom or unfulfilment.

 When I am working with a client to storyboard their corporate video

 , the advice is always to start well and finish well (as a minimum!).
 Maybe you can't close the sale in the first 10 seconds but you can definitely lose it.
 At the end, there needs to be a hook, a call to action, a reason to visit the website, a reason to buy, watch the next video, stay tuned, subscribe, find out more...something positive.
 In the execution it needs to be free of cheese, ordinariness or hyperbole.